Lu Han (general): People's Republic of China

-As the Communists gained the upper hand in the Chinese Civil War, Lu Han, on February 5, 1949, ordered the Kunming Branch of the Central Bank to stop the transportation of gold and silver to the central government; later, he met with journalists in Hong Kong, indicating that he had broken with Chiang Kai-shek.
-Soon the 36th Army of the Second Field Army of the People's Liberation Army entered Guizhou.
+As the CCP gained the upper hand in the Chinese Civil War, Lu Han, on February 5, 1949, ordered the Kunming Branch of the Central Bank to stop the transportation of gold and silver to the Nationalist central government; later, he met with journalists in Hong Kong, indicating that he had broken with Chiang Kai-shek.
+Soon, the 36th Army of the Second Field Army of the People's Liberation Army entered Guizhou.
 On November 3, 1949, Li Zongren, as acting president, flew to Kunming with Zhang Qun and Hong Lanyou to encourage Lu Han not to break with the Nationalist Government.
 On the evening of December 9, Lu Han placed Zhang Qun under house arrest and issued a notice in Zhang Qun's name to hold an emergency meeting in Lu Han's residence.
 In his capacity as the Chairman of the Yunnan Provincial Government, Lu Han announced that Yunnan had joined the People's Republic of China.
-On December 10, Lu sent a telegram to Liu Wenhui in Chengdu, asking Liu to arrest Chiang Kai-shek, who was in the city (Chengdu was the last mainland city to fall to the Communists).
+On December 10, Lu sent a telegram to general Liu Wenhui in Chengdu, asking Liu to arrest Chiang Kai-shek, who was in the city (Chengdu was the last large mainland city to fall to the CCP).

 On February 20, 1950, Chen Geng and Song Renqiong led a PLA force into Kunming, where they were warmly welcomed by Lu Han.
-On February 22, Chen Geng announced that Yunnan had been completely occupied with no major incidents.
+On February 22, Chen Geng announced that Yunnan had been completely occupied or peacefully liberated with no major confrontation.
 In March 1950, the Yunnan Provincial Military and Political Committee was established, with Lu Han as the chairman.

 Mao Zedong appointed Lu Han to several important positions; he served as a member and Vice Chairman of the Southwest China Military and Political Committee, a representative of the National People's Congress, a member of the National Committee of the Chinese People's Political Consultative Conference, member of the Central Military Commission, Vice President of the National Sports Commission under Marshal He Long, member of the Central Committee of the Revolutionary Committee of the Chinese Kuomintang, and member of the Working Committee for the Peaceful Liberation of Taiwan.

 In 1956, Lu Han participated in the Chinese delegation to visit Nikita Khrushchev in Moscow.

 On May 13, 1974, Lu Han died in Beijing at the age of 79 due to lung cancer.
 On May 18, a memorial service for Lu Han was held in Beijing.
 Marshal Xu Xiangqian presided over the memorial service and Xu Deheng, Vice Chairman of the Chinese People's Political Consultative Conference, delivered a eulogy.